 What problem does Orb iDog solve?

 Orb iDog is not trying to be only a hardware tracker.
-The app addresses a broader problem: how the owner can organize care and feel calmer when another person walks the dog.
+The app addresses a broader problem: how the owner can organize care and feel more at ease when another person walks the dog.

 This includes: